 Child Support payments made in the Circuit Clerk's office are recorded and distributed as per the Court Order.
 Also, payments made to the State Disbursement Unit are recorded.

-The Montgomery County Circuit Clerk maintains a separate web page which includes information about the court docket, fees, etc. Click on the link below to go to their official web site.
-There is no link at that site to return to this website, use your web browser "Back" button to return.
+The Montgomery County Circuit Clerk maintains a separate web page which includes information about the court docket, fees, etc. Click on this link to go to their official web site.

 About The Circuit Clerk:

-Holly was born on October 18, 1982 in Vandalia, Illinois.
-She graduated from Nokomis High School in 2001.
-Holly earned her Bachelors degree from Blackburn College in 2005 and earned her Master's degree from the University of Cincinnati in December 2009.
+Holly Lemons earned her Bachelors degree from Blackburn College in 2005 and her Masters degree from the University of Cincinnati in December 2009.

 Personal checks from banks outside of Montgomery County are not accepted.